 Auto-Drip Coffee Grind Size

-When using an auto-drip coffee makers with a reusable filter, use a medium-coarse grind.
-When using a paper filter, use a medium to medium fine grind.
+When using an auto-drip coffee maker with a reusable filter, use a medium-coarse grind.
+When using a paper filter, use a medium to medium-fine grind.

 You may want to consider using paper filters if you have cholesterol problems as the diterpenes (cafestol and kahweol) in coffee oils may exacerbate the problems.

 Do you know that out of thousands of automatic drip coffee makers in the market, only a few are golden cup certified by the Specialty Coffee Association (SCA)?